danbarr/hcp-packer-ubuntu22/README.md

 Or if you're not on Linux/macOS, you can run Packer directly (ex: in a Windows PowerShell):
 `packer -var-file ./variables.pkrvars.hcl ./<base|db|web>`

-To build only the AWS or Azure images but not both, comment out the provider-specific references in each config file (data source, source block, and entry in the build->sources list).

 ## Terraform integration